emilyalwayss/movie-app/README.md

 ### Future Improvements

+I would implement a debounce on the search function so that it is not hitting the API each time a change is made.
-I would spend more time testing on different browsers/devices for (IE) bugs and responsiveness issues.
+I would also spend more time testing on different browsers/devices for (IE) bugs and responsiveness issues.